alvinf7989/sep11-freedom-project/tool/learning-log.md

 So, what I did here was divide the height by 4 so it can be higher and not too close to the obstacle.
 After testing this out, this successfully worked.
 But, I also wanted to center the bean more on any screen.
 And that's when I decided to change the number the `width()` would be divided by and when I increased it by 0.05, it went more to the right and successfully landed on the obstacle center.

 ### 1/6/24: Day 9
-New Year, new day to work on my tool.
+New Year, new day to work on my tool, so let's start.
 So, what I did was work more on the event function known as: `onkeydown()`.
 What this function did was allow the sprite to commit an action whenever a key was held down.
 I tried this with my sprite using this code.
 ```js
 onKeyDown("left", () => {
     play.move(-100, 0)